aysecetin/365-days-of-coding-with-Swift/Swift/7th-day(class & structure work).md

 ```
 **same logic as with the car analogy.**

-## Difference Between Class and Structure

-- Both structures have similar properties.
-- class is a reference type.
-- structure is a value type.
-- structure has no inheritance property.

-**reference type:** Ali and Mehmet use a common file. if Ali changes the data in this file, Mehmet is affected by this change.
-better for storage management.

-**value type:** if Ali or Mehmet change the information in the file, neither of them is affected by this change. everyone keeps their own file

 ### LAZY FEATURE

 - Is put in the second plan as storage priority.